 From the Jira Settings, click Manage Apps then select the Secure Code Warrior for Jira app and click Configure.

-Select a project to enable the integration for and toggle to Enabled.
+Select a project from the drop down list to enable the integration for and switch the Enabled toggle to On.

-The integration will automatically attempt to locate CWE and OWASP Top 10 vulnerability references in the issue labels, summary, and description.
-If it's unable to find any of these references, it will search for common vulnerability names and phrases within the issue summary and description.
+The integration will automatically attempt to locate CWE and OWASP Top 10 vulnerability references in the issue labels, summary, description, and any configured custom fields.
+If it's unable to find any of these references, it will search for common vulnerability names and phrases within these same areas.